Nevalicjus/invitebot/README.md

   }
 }</pre>

-There is *theoreticallly* no limit to the amount of roles added on one invite, and invite codes you can add

 Remember about commas

 The names of the keys (role1, role2, role3 etc.) don't really matter, they're just there to be there